salgadopietrini/logs-backend/README.md

 git clone https://github.com/salgadopietrini/mosano-backend.git
 ```

 3. Create a file named `.env` in the root directory.
-Access it and configure the following environmental variables:
+Access it and configure the following environment variables:

 ```
     PORT=8000